martinclausen2/Lichtobjekt_Simple/README.md

 | green flash	| while adjusting brightness | maximum brightness reached |
 | red flash		| while adjusting brightness | minimum brightness reached |
 | green flash	| pressing the button very long | cancel button pressed |

+The user can reset to default settings by pressing the button on power on.